 "I have been sincerely pursuing the middle way approach in dealing with China for a long time now but there hasn't been any positive response from the Chinese side," he says.
 "As far as I'm concerned I have given up."

-Meanwhile, the Dalai Lama's envoys return to Beijing for another round of talks with Chinese officials.
+Nevertheless, the Dalai Lama's envoys return to Beijing for another round of talks with Chinese officials.
 The talks come to a halt in June 2012 when the Dalai Lama's envoys resign, citing a lack of "substantive dialogue".

 2009 - On 10 March, the 50th anniversary of the Lhasa Uprising, the Dalai Lama hardens his criticism of the Chinese intervention in Tibet.